DBanfieldKeller/weather-portal/README.md

 ![Badge](https://img.shields.io/badge/-Axios-purple)

 ## Description
-This is a basic weather lookup application that uses the [OpenWeather API](https://openweathermap.org/api) to provide current weather conditions for a provided city.
+This is a basic weather lookup application built with the React framework that uses the [OpenWeather API](https://openweathermap.org/api) to provide current weather conditions for a provided city.
 The application is also has login/register and search history functionality by connecting to the lambda API gateway from my [previous project](https://github.com/DBanfieldKeller/login-service).
 API calls are made using the Axios library.

 This app is part of the Goatnet suite of applications I have created, allowing for a single account between all of the apps.